 Nissan e-NV200 Combi running costs

-Nissan e-NV200 Combi prices range from around £32,000 to £35,500 for the five-seat version, with the seven-seater costing about £700 more.
+Nissan e-NV200 Combi prices start at just under £30,000 for the five-seat version, with the seven-seater costing about £700 more.
 The latter is the cheapest electric seven-seater currently on sale, costing around a third of seven-seat versions of the Tesla Model S and Tesla Model X.

 The five-seat e-NV200 is priced similarly to the Renault Kangoo Z.E.
 Maxi Crew, although this model is a more utilitarian choice than the Nissan.
 While the Nissan e-NV200 electric van is eligible for an £8,000 Plug-in Van Grant, the Combi MPV version only qualifies for the £3,500 passenger-car grant.

 The e-NV200 Combi is road-tax-exempt and prices don’t rise beyond £40,000, so there’s no £310 surcharge for the first five years, either.
-Benefit-in-Kind company-car tax rates for electric cars aren’t quite as bargain basement as they used to be, however, the e-NV200 Combi will set you back roughly half what similarly priced petrol and and diesel-powered seven-seat MPVs will.
 The other benefit of this electric MPV is exemption from the London Congestion Charge.

 Nissan e-NV200 Combi insurance group

 The e-NV200 Combi sits in insurance groups 22 and 23, depending on which model you go for.
 That’s higher than ratings for the Nissan Leaf, due in part to the Combi lacking the latest safety technology.